linux-test-project/kirk/README.md

 Every testing framework has it's own setup, defining tests folders, data and variables.
 For this reason, `Framework` class provides a generic API that, once implemented, permits to define a specific testing framework.
-The class implementation must be included inside the `kirk` library folder and it will be used as an abstraction layer between `kirk` scheduler and the specific testing framework.
+The class implementation must be included inside the `libkirk` folder and it will be used as an abstraction layer between `kirk` scheduler and the specific testing framework.